 SCENARIO 1: AUTOMATED POINT-OF-SALE SOLUTIONS

 At the start of the business day, a cashier begins their shift with a starting till.
 Then, throughout the day, cash sales increase the amount of money in the till.
 In an ideal situation, managers could come through for a till sweep or employees could deposit the excess cash in a drop safe while ensuring customers are still assisted.
-But often in fast-paced environments, managers may be pulled away from assisting customers or employees are unable to step away, resulting in cash build up in the tills.
+But many times in fast-paced environments, managers may be pulled away from assisting customers or employees are unable to step away, resulting in cash build up in the tills.

 - Excess cash increases the risk of internal theft or misplaced profits

-- Multiple touch points and a lack of accountability occur from the point of sale to the safe drop
+- Multiple touch points and a lack of accountability occur from the point of sale to the drop safe

 Solution: Implement a Smart Safe